acdemiralp/fg/readme.md

 using texture_3d_resource = fg::resource<texture_description, gl::texture_3d>;
 ```

-Then, specialize `fg::realize<description_type, actual_type>` for each of your resources.
+Then, specialize `fg::realize<description_type, actual_type>` for each declared resource.
 This function takes in a resource description and returns an actual resource.
 ```cxx
 namespace fg
 {